AllYarnsAreBeautiful/ayab-desktop/README.md

     sudo usermod -a -G tty [userName]
     sudo usermod -a -G dialout [userName]

-To install the development version you can checkout the git repository
+To install the development version you can checkout the git repository.

     git clone https://github.com/AllYarnsAreBeautiful/ayab-desktop

-Create a virtual enviroment in the cloned repository
+Create a virtual enviroment in the cloned repository:

     cd ayab-desktop
     virtualenv --python=/usr/bin/python3.7 --system-site-packages venv/
     source venv/bin/activate
     pip3 install -r requirements.txt

+To use the language preference option you will need to generate the translation files:

+    cd src/main/resources/base/ayab/translation
+    ./ayab_trans.pl
+    lrelease *.ts
+    cd ../../../../../..

 Now start ayab with